x-govuk/govuk-eleventy-plugin/docs/get-started.md

 npm install @11ty/eleventy @x-govuk/govuk-eleventy-plugin
 ```

 Next, add an `eleventy.config.js` file to the root directory of your project.
-This file is used to [configure Eleventy](https://www.11ty.dev/docs/config/).
+Use this file to [configure Eleventy](https://www.11ty.dev/docs/config/).

 ```js
 import { govukEleventyPlugin } from '@x-govuk/govuk-eleventy-plugin'